nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * Supports the `remark` feature as intended
   * Cons:
     * May reduce user convenience as `show INDEX` will likely always be followed with the `list` command to toggle back to the full list of students.
-    * Harder to implement as the size of the `PersonCard` for the `Student` has to be updated everytime `show` is executed.
+    * Harder to implement as the size of the `PersonCard` for the `Person` has to be updated everytime `show` is executed.

 * **Alternative 2: (Current choice)** Display the entire `PersonCard` of the student chosen in the `ResultDisplay`
   * Pros: